dotnet/msbuild/documentation/specs/static-graph.md

 - Option 1 (easier): Run export targets only for dependencies, no build.
   - Requires re-evaluation of the dependency, but no big MSBuild support beyond allowing the no-Build mode for dependencies.
 - Option 2 (better): Serialize the export target state
-  - Best for perf, but requires a serialization protocol and a way to specify how to import the state
+  - Best for performance, but requires a serialization protocol and a way to specify how to import the state
   - Possibly same mechanism as the persistent cross-build cache described above.

 ## I/O Tracking